-- The NCPD has updated its webpage to allow individuals to attach a video or other documentary evidence along with the submission of a complaint. - The department will be providing the complaint form in a variety of languages so that persons with limited English proficiency can more easily submit a civilian complaint. - In accordance with the repeal of section 50-a of the New York State Civil Rights Law and the amendments to Article 6 of the New York State Public Officers Law (Freedom of Information Law), founded complaints and dispositions thereof will be made available to the public as required by law.
+- The NCPD has updated its webpage to allow individuals to attach a video or other documentary evidence along with the submission of a complaint. - The Department will be providing the complaint form in a variety of languages so that persons with limited English proficiency can more easily submit a civilian complaint.
+The Department webpage allows the submission of complaints in multiple languages.
+Community members who wish to call in a complaint in a language other than English can utilize language line. - In accordance with the repeal of section 50-a of the New York State Civil Rights Law and the amendments to Article 6 of the New York State Public Officers Law (Freedom of Information Law), founded complaints and dispositions thereof will be made available to the public as required by law.
 Legal Bulletin 20-003, was issued notifying the Members of the Department, the change to the law.
-The Police Department's Deputy Commanding Officer of Legal Bureau, as the Record Access Officer, has been tasked with providing the appropriate information to the public when requested.
+The Police Department's Deputy Commanding Officer of Legal Bureau, as the Record

+Access Officer, has been tasked with providing the appropriate information to the public when requested.

 - As a result of the repeal of Civil Rights Law 50-a and in the interest of transparency, the NCPD will issue a bi-annual report on civilian complaints.
 This report will include the number of complaints and allegations broken down by the nature of the complaint and the gender and race of the complainant, when provided.
-The details of founded findings will be included in the unlawful conduct category. - Beginning April 1, 2021, the Attorney General's Law Enforcement Misconduct Office has the authority to investigate police department complaints concerning matters such as corruption, fraud, excessive force, criminal activity, conflicts and abuse.
+The details of founded findings will be included in the unlawful conduct category. - Beginning April 1, 2021, the Attorney General's Law Enforcement Misconduct Office has the authority to investigate police department complaints concerning matters such as corruption, fraud, excessive force, criminal activity, conflicts and abuse. - Community stakeholders recommended making complaint process cards to distribute to the public.
+In response, the NCPD has added complaint and compliment instructions to the Department pamphlet "What to Do When Stopped by Police" (attached hereto as Exhibit AF).
+These pamphlets provide instruction on multiple ways to file a complaint with the department.
+In the event a community member inquires in regards to filing a complaint, a supply of pamphlets in English and Spanish will be kept in every RMP and all county facilities.
+Civilian Complaint Investigation Department Procedure 1211 (annexed hereto as Exhibit X), commands officers to provide complainant with the aforementioned pamphlet.
+Pamphlets in additional languages will be available on the Department webpage. - In accordance with a community recommendation, the NCPD Commissioner's Executive Staff and the Office of the County Attorney will coordinate and hold quarterly meetings to discuss pending litigation, settlements and verdicts.